ycpcs/cs201-fall2016/assign/assign03.md

 1. Stop and restart the timer on each mouse click.
 Don't worry about keeping track of time, yet.

-1. Count the number of timer events.
-Each event is 0.1 seconds (100 ms).
+1. To keep track of time, count the number of timer events.
+Timer events occur 0.1 seconds (100 ms) apart.

 1. Reset the timer count each time a mouse click occurs.